mlnprice/nested-sampling/README.md

 some other computational methods, but is not too complicated to use.
 The main goal of this guide is to help you get a more intuitive understanding of the nested sampling algoritm.
 Along the way, you'll learn about molecular dynamics, the partition function, and the Julia coding language.

+## How to Use Julia

+This tutorial is simple enough for someone with little coding experience.
+You can follow this tutorial using any coding language you'd like, but the examples will use the Julia coding language.
+Whatever you choose, you'll need to be able to do some basic things:
+* Print values
+* Create, modify, and operate on array lists
+* Use for loops, while loops, and if statements
+* Create and use functions
+* Make plots using arrays

+## Molecular Dynamics

+## The Partition Function

+## Nested Sampling